-Published: 19/11/2020Gardens get a raw deal at Christmas.
-While everyone's thinking about getting together with family and friends, gardens and balconies are left out in the cold, cut off and forgotten behind the curtains with not so much as a passing glance before March.
+Published: 19/11/2020Gardens get a raw deal in Winter.
+While everyone's thinking about Christmas and new year, gardens and balconies are left out in the cold, cut off and forgotten behind the curtains with not so much as a passing glance before March.

-Well, that seems a bit of a shame, doesn't it?
-Gardens and balconies were national saviours during the lockdown months this year, garnering must-have status among more homebuyers than ever before.
+It does seem a bit of a shame, doesn't it?
+Gardens and balconies have been national saviours during the many lockdown months of recent times, garnering must-have status among more homebuyers than ever before.
 But are gardens and balconies really just for the summer months and sunshine?

 Look at the people of Iceland, Norway or Switzerland.
 Does everyone run away from the cold and pretend it doesn’t exist, or do they delight at the prospect of long nights, steaming stews and hot cocktails?